SystemFw/dynosaur/modules/docs/Schema.md

 _optional fields_ and _nullable values_:

-- An optional field may or may not be part of the serialised record, but if it's there it cannot be `AttributeValue.NULL` for decoding to succeed.
+- An optional field may or may not be part of the serialised record, but if it's there it cannot be `AttributeValue.Nul` for decoding to succeed.
-- A nullable value can be `AttributeValue.NULL`, but it has to always be part of the record for decoding to succeed.
+- A nullable value can be `AttributeValue.Nul`, but it has to always be part of the record for decoding to succeed.
 It can also appear outside of records.